connar/connar.github.io/content/posts/dll-hijacking-journey.md

 ...
 ```

 Removing the ones I'd already seen as imports (the VC++ runtimes, `ole32`, `advapi32`, `kernel32`), the names that stand out as *runtime-loaded* are `osppc.dll` and `osppcext.dll` (plus `msi.dll`, `shell32.dll`, `user32.dll`). `osppc.dll` and `osppcext.dll` are the Office Software Protection Platform client libraries, the actual licensing engine.
 So `LICLUA.EXE` is a thin broker that loads the heavy licensing code at runtime.
-That immediately raised a Hijacking question: **is `osppc.dll` loaded by bare name (search-order, therefore hijackable) or by full path (not)?** The three VC++ runtimes were bare-name loads, that is the whole sideload I already exploited.
-If `osppc.dll` were the same, it would be a second, arguably more interesting target.
+That raised the question of whether **`osppc.dll` is loaded by bare name (search-order, therefore hijackable) or by full path (not)?** The three VC++ runtimes were bare-name loads, that is the whole sideload I already exploited.
+If `osppc.dll` were the same, it would be a second interesting target.
 So I looked at the call site.

-### 8.2 The `osppc.dll` load site: full path, not bare name
+### 8.2 The `osppc.dll` load site: full path or bare name?

-Now for the question that decides whether `osppc.dll` is a second sideloading target: is it loaded by **bare name**, meaning the search order applies and I could hijack it exactly like the VC++ runtimes, or by a **fully-qualified path**, which pins the load to one directory and defeats hijacking entirely?
-The three runtimes were bare-name loads, and that is the sideload I already have.
-If `osppc.dll` is the same, it is a second and arguably more interesting one.
-The only way to know is to read the actual code that loads it.

-The obvious first move is to find where the `"osppc.dll"` string is referenced in the code.
-The idea is simple: the program has to mention the string wherever it uses it, so following that reference should lead straight to the load.
-I scripted it with `pefile`, which finds the string's address inside the binary, and `capstone`, which disassembles the code section and finds the instruction that loads that address into a register.
-The whole thing is short:
+To answer that, I needed to read the actual code around osppc.dll.
+The obvious first move is to find where that string is referenced in the code.
+The program has to mention it wherever it uses it, so following that reference should lead straight to the load.
+I scripted it with pefile, which finds the string's address inside the binary, and capstone, which disassembles the code section and finds the instruction that loads that address into a register:

 ```python
 import sys, struct, pefile